focus-trap/focus-trap-react/README.md

-# react-aria-modal
+# react-aria-focustrap

-A fully accessible React modal, built according to WAI-ARIA Authoring Practices
+A React component that traps focus.